 Note: Do not repost the full translation.
 Please use the first two paragraphs and link to this translation.
 For additional information, please read this post.
 This translation is for fan use only, and may not accurately reflect the opinions of Masahiro Sakurai.
 The following is a selection from Famitsu.
 If you enjoyed this article, I would strongly encourage you to support Sakurai by buying his books.
 If you have any questions about this article, please contact the administrator.

-Hey guys, Sutamen here with another translation of Sakurai’s Famitsu column.
+Hey guys, Brando here with another translation of Sakurai’s Famitsu column.
 In it, the ever-hardworking Sakurai talks about taking a holiday to recharge.
 Enjoy!
-Thanks to Crane043, Teh_CBass, and Masked Man for translation assistance.
+Thanks to Crane043, Teh_CBass, and others for translation assistance.

 This translation is for fan use only, and may not accurately reflect Masahiro Sakurai.
 The following is a selection from Masahiro Sakurai’s book: Think About the Video Games DX.
 If you enjoyed this article, I would strongly encourage you to support Sakurai by buying his books.
 If you have any questions about this article, please contact the administrator.

 Now It’s Time To Recharge

 Originally published in Famitsu Vol. 165, 18 August 2006

 In October of 2005, Brawl’s development began.
 The proposal was completed on Tanabata** of the same year.